-The Security page of your account lets you configure two-factor authentication and view the SSH keys, SSL certificates, and security history of your account.
+The Security page of your account lets you view the SSH keys, SSL certificates, and security history of your account.

 SSH keys provide a more secure way to log in to your Droplet.
 We recommend them for all users.